henryburon/henryburon.github.io/_posts/2024-02-05-terraflight.md

 ## Design

-This robot was built and programmed completely from scratch.
+*Terraflight* was built and programmed completely from scratch.

 #### Electrical